About Retirement Tax Matters

 • I graduated from the University of Tennessee at Knoxville with a bachelor's degree in Electrical Engineering.
 While in college, I started dating a girl who became my wife.
 As it turned out, her father was the owner of Providence and he offered me my first job right out of engineering school.

 It was a valuable and fairly uncommon start in this profession, especially back in 2013.
 My role was focused entirely on learning the craft of financial planning, not on sales.
-The ability to sit in on client meetings from day one created an ideal foundation.
-It allowed me to apply my engineering background—analyzing complex systems and finding practical solutions—directly to the real-world financial challenges our clients face.
+The ability to sit in on client meetings from day one created an ideal foundation for my career.

-• As a financial planner, I believe most High-Net-Worth Retirees would do well to have a bigger view of tax planning.
+• I believe most high-net-worth retirees would do well to have a bigger view of tax planning.
 While the goal isn't always to minimize taxes in a single year, the focus should be on lowering the aggregate amount of taxes you pay over your lifetime.
 Sometimes it makes sense to strategically pay more tax today if it results in significant savings down the road.
-This is especially critical for those of you who have saved between $2 million and $8 million.

 A major focus of your planning should be on future Required Minimum Distributions (RMDs).
 For HNW retirees, RMDs can grow to be much larger than your actual spending needs, forcing a significant amount of taxable income each year.
 This can easily push you into a higher tax bracket.
 The challenge is often compounded when one spouse passes away, as the surviving spouse must then file using the much higher single tax bracket rates.
 It's important to think critically about how to structure these funds for your beneficiaries, ensuring the plan is tax-efficient for the next generation while keeping assets liquid in case they are needed for unexpected events.

 Ultimately, all of these technical strategies serve a much greater purpose.
-I find that life is more than just maximizing money.
 Many successful retirees don't strive to end up with the biggest pile of money at the end of their life.
 The goal is to understand your money better so you can deploy it more confidently—helping your kids sooner, giving more generously, and enabling the people and organizations around you to be more impactful.

-• What drew me to financial planning is the immediate human connection.
-In this profession, the challenges are not just technical; they are deeply personal.
+• What drew me to financial planning is the challenges are not just technical; they are deeply personal.

 I love that being a CFP® professional requires me to uphold the fiduciary standard, grounding my work in a commitment to ongoing education, rigorous experience, and requiring integrity in all I do.
-Being able to use those skills to help a family find clarity and peace of mind is a profound privilege.
-When you see them move from a place of uncertainty to a place of confidence, able to enjoy their retirement and be more generous, it's incredibly fulfilling.
+Being able to use those skills to help a family find clarity and peace of mind is a profound privilege and incredibly fulfilling.

-• As a practicing financial planner in Knoxville, Tennessee, my primary goal with this Retirement Tax Matters podcast and website is to provide highly targeted, valuable resources for High-Net-Worth retirees in the $2 million to $8 million range.
+• As a practicing financial planner in Knoxville, Tennessee, my primary goal with this Retirement Tax Matters podcast and website is to provide highly targeted, valuable resources for high-net-worth retirees.
 Adam and I are passionate about education and believe that a more informed person is empowered to make better financial decisions.

 We realize that by sharing our specific approach to planning, some listeners may find that our philosophy deeply resonates with them and might want to see if we're a good fit to work together professionally.